-I'm a photographer and Adobe certified post processor based in the South East of England.
+I'm a photographer based in the South East of England.

-I enjoy many genres of photography from shooting busy events for clients to long exposure landscapes whilst walking my dog, Charlie.
+I enjoy many genres of photography from the hustle and bustle of busy events to the peace and quiet of long exposure landscapes.

-However the process does not end there.
-Post processing is also an essential part of my workflow.
-I've been using Adobe Lightroom since it first came out and in 2015 became a certified Adobe instructor.
+Whilst, for me, the most enjoyable aspect of photography is the thrill of being behind the camera, post processing is also an essential part of my workflow.
+I’ve been using Adobe Lightroom since it first came out and in 2015 became a Certified Adobe Instructor.

-Over the last couple of years I have been running Adobe Lightroom workshops throughout the country and have enjoyed giving presentations to the Royal Photographic Society, camera clubs and company photography clubs.
+Over the last few years I have been running Adobe Lightroom workshops and have enjoyed giving presentations to the Royal Photographic Society and camera and company photography clubs.

 Photography also gives me a vehicle to give something back to the community.

 In conjunction with the Royal Photography Society, Cafe Art and Fujifilm I run a mentoring group for those who are homeless or have been affected by homelessness in London.
 Towards the end of the course delegates have the opportunity to exhibit their photos in a number of galleries in London, including the Fuji film concept centre in Covent Garden.

 I am also a photographer for Demelza Children’s hospice, where I photograph the children, staff and fund raising events. and the anti racism organisation Kick it Out.